openstack/ironic-specs/specs/kilo/api-microversions.rst

     able to proceed since any change that would break basic compatibility would likely require a major version bump to v2)

-Note: This sceanrio should not occur in practice as the client should always be able to talk to any version of Ironic.
+Note: This scenario should not occur in practice as the client should always be able to talk to any version of Ironic.

 Use Case 7A: New Client/New Ironic: Negotiated version (not user-specified)